IDEMSInternational/open-app-builder/documentation/template-component-parameter-list.md

 ## Timer - TmplTimerComponent

-- value - timer duration.
-Default - 10
+- value - timer duration in minutes.
+Default - 10 minutes
 - title - text or null - Timer title text.
 - help - text or null.
 If null - don't display help icon.
 - is_editable_on_playing - boolean value, is it possible to change the values of the timer when it is running.
 Default - false
 - timerDurationExtension - number.
 Value for increase the time on the timer.
-Default - 1
+Default - 1 minute

 ## Radio Buttons - TmplRadioGroupComponent